 Choosing a Profession

 Most people think that becoming an entrepreneur is necessary to obtain the digital nomad lifestyle.
 Sure, there are undeniable advantages of leading an online business and being your own boss in that sense but it’s unlikely you’re about to start big right away.
 It’s a different story if you already have an established business and so you decide to travel while taking care of it.
 Usually, people that look to become digital nomads start as freelancers.
-It’s best if you already positioned yourself on some of the freelancing platforms and have regular clients.
+There are some great job otions for travel lovers and it’s best if you already positioned yourself on some of the freelancing platforms and have regular clients.

 However, if you’re just getting started, here are a few tips: